 Given that existing wind farms have most likely already selected optimal sites for their location, management and selection of appropriate new sites from remaining site options may become more difficult.
-A more 'top-down' approach to selecting optimally located wind farm projects that should proceed may assist greatly in this challenge going forward.
+A more 'top-down' approach to selecting optimally located wind farm projects, together with appropriate augmentation of the grid, that should proceed may assist greatly in this challenge going forward.

 - 8.2.1.
 State and local governments should consider assessing proposed wind energy projects on a wider range of criteria (including the suitability of a location from a community impact perspective and the degree of community support) and then prioritising projects for approval or progression accordingly.
 'Reverse auction' feed-in tariff schemes such as the schemes recently deployed by the ACT and Victorian governments, could be an example of how to prioritise and incentivise projects to be developed in preferred locations as well as promote best practice community engagement.
-New visual amenity guidelines introduced in New South Wales could also restrict development in more populated areas, including reduction of the possibility of multiple wind farms in a given location. - 8.2.2.
+Recently updated visual amenity guidelines introduced in New South Wales could also restrict development in more populated areas, including reduction of the possibility of multiple wind farms in a given location. - 8.2.2.
 State and local governments may also consider other criteria in assessing and prioritising wind energy projects, including economic development and the ability to both support regional and industry development through improved local electricity supply and infrastructure in regional communities.
-Appropriate zoning overlays for clarifying where it would be appropriate or not appropriate to build and operate wind farm developments should also be considered. - 8.2.3.
+Appropriate zoning overlays for clarifying where it would be appropriate or not appropriate to build and operate wind farm developments should also be considered.

+- 8.2.3.
 Prospecting for new wind farm development sites could be subject to an 'approval to prospect' requirement issued by the responsible authority before prospecting commences.
-The approval to prospect would be granted on a range of criteria, including the suitability of the proposed site as well as the credentials of the developer and key personnel.
+The approval to prospect a specified potential site would be granted on a range of criteria, including the suitability of the proposed site as well as the credentials of the developer and key personnel.
 See also Recommendation 1.2.9. - 8.2.4.
 As part of the assessment suggested in Recommendation 8.2.1, the responsible authority should have processes in place to obtain and verify clear evidence of the developer's consultations with affected landowners and residents and be able to assess the likelihood of strong community support for the project. - 8.2.5.
-Once an approved wind farm has commenced construction, the responsible authority should review other proposed wind farm projects in the area for any compounding effects on residents, including noise, shadow flicker and visual amenity.
-The responsible authority should also have the ability to require a modification to the planning permit and turbine layout of those projects that have not already materially commenced turbine construction.
+Once an approved wind farm has commenced construction, the responsible authority should re-review other proposed wind farm projects in the area for any compounding effects on residents, including noise, shadow flicker and visual amenity.
+The responsible authority should also have the ability to require a modification to the planning permit and turbine layout of those projects that have not already materially commenced construction.
 Background noise levels should exclude any noise contribution from a neighbouring operating wind farm for the purposes of applying the noise standard. - 8.2.6.
-State governments should publish and maintain a map of all operating and proposed wind farms, including the location of the wind farm, location of turbines, the status of the project (proposed, permitted, in construction or operating) as well as information about the wind farm's design, including number and size/rating of turbines and information about the proponent.

-8.2.7.
-State governments, in conjunction with appropriate Australian Government departments/agencies and the Australian Energy Market Operator (AEMO), should review current and planned transmission infrastructure to ensure it is being developed in such a way that will optimally allow new large scale renewable generation facilities to be connected in the most optimal locations for renewable resources, ideally in locations further away from more populated areas.
-There may be scope for considering this during the development of the Australian Government's Integrated System Plan.
+State governments should publish and maintain a map of all operating and proposed wind farms, including the location of the wind farm, location of turbines, the status of the project (proposed, permitted, in construction or operating) as well as information about the wind farm's design, including number and size/rating of turbines and information about the proponent. - 8.2.7.
+State governments, in conjunction with the appropriate Australian Government departments/agencies and the Australian Energy Market Operator (AEMO), should review current and planned transmission infrastructure to ensure it allows new large scale renewable generation facilities to be connected in the most optimal locations for renewable resources.
+AEMO's Integrated System Plan has identified a number of high potential renewable energy zones to facilitate transmission planning.